Light Enough Skin and White Enough Voices: The Problems and Contradictions of Racial Diversity in Final Fantasy XVI

 Final Fantasy’s march towards realistic character rendering has aimed to retain this mukokuseki aesthetic language, which causes a dire contradiction.
 Real people have real features, which are sometimes racial signifiers.
 The more realistic the characters are, the more realistically ‘ethnic’ they can look.
 The series has struggled with this the moment the technology has enabled it to struggle – the pre-rendered CGI cutscenes in Final Fantasy X clearly give Tidus more Polynesian features, as does Lightning look more caucasian in Final Fantasy XIII’s CGI scenes.
 Still, Final Fantasy characters do not generally speaking belong to specific real world cultural backgrounds or ethnicities.
 Cloud Strife or Squall Leonhart are not meaningfully speaking, ‘white’.
 They are culturally odorless dolls.
 There are, however, a few Final Fantasy characters who cannot avoid this unspoken deracialisation.
 Barret Wallace or Sazh Katzroy cannot avoid being ‘black’ in the same way Serah Farron or Noctis Lucis Caelum avoid being ‘white’.
 There are writers better suited to exploring the successes and failures of these characters as black characters, I only wish to point out this contradiction that arose the moment the Silicon Graphics machines in Shinjuku began to spit those polygons out.
 I am of course intensely salty that Fang and Vanille were given Australian accents in the English dub of FFXIII when Gran Pulse is evidently a South/South East Asian-coded civilisation, but Fang especially exists in the ethnic and cultural ambiguities this mukokuseki approach makes possible.
 Even a character wearing a sari from a culture where pet robot dogs are named ‘Bhakti’ (the Sanskrit word for devotion) can be rendered odorless with light enough skin and white enough accents.

 The Republic of Dhalmekia is a mercantile federation clearly inspired by North Africa and the Levant.
 Dhalmekia has deserts and oases, majestic domes and blighted shantytowns, rugs and carpets and perfumes, scheming viziers and wile merchants.
 But are Dhalmekians a ‘divergent race’ to the rest of Valisthea?
 Let’s take a simple aspect of worldbuilding – names.
 Dhalmekians have names that aren’t culturally divergent from the rest of Valisthea – or do they?
 Where Rosarians are analogous to the British, the Sanbrequois to the French and Waloeders to the Norse, Dhalmekians are outright deracialised, deprived of any particular real world cultural referents in a game where other cultures are afforded it.
 Dhalmekian names range from Germanic ones like Hugo to made up fantasy ones like L’ubor., but never ones of any Arabic or Levantine or North African origin.
 If you are capable in your work to include specific real-world referential material in all other cultures, why stop here?
 Here’s the problem – despite all such attempts at deracialisation, Dhalmekians remain strange stereotypes.
 There is, for example, a minor antagonist, one of Hugo Kupka’s lieutenants, described by the subtitles as ‘Suspicious Character’ who would, in a more explicitly orientalist work be easily described as a scheming vizier.
-Final Fantasy XVI seeks to solve this problem with giving him light enough skin and a white enough accent!
+Final Fantasy XVI seeks to solve this problem with giving him light enough skin and a white enough voice!
 What remains in the game is an Orient, and Orientalism, but without any Orientals.
 One can observe a similar phenomenon in Denis Villeneuve’s film adaptations of Dune, where the obviously Islamic aesthetic and cultural references in the source material are toned down in order to avoid controversy, whatever that may involve.
 Cowardice is the tone of our contemporary blockbuster visual culture.
 This deracialisation of Dhalmekia where Oriental visual aesthetics without Oriental faces and voices is the upper limit of the ethnic diversity Valisthea can hold in its capacity is downstream of the contradiction within the game’s central conceit – magic slavery.
 FFXVI borrows heavily, not from historical practices of slavery – the game is confused on whether it is a chattel slavery system or a feudal underclass really, but from historical images of slavery.
 And it wants to lean into these images – of slaves in bondage, of slaves transported on ships, on slaves enduring dehumanisation and abuse of all kinds – without stoking any controversy based on racial depictions.
 To avoid such controversy, in the series’ most realistic game yet, they have to make this one specific culture in the game less real people with less real features.
 In the most explicitly real-world analogous culturally odored game in the series, this one people have to have their odor removed.

 What Final Fantasy XVI fails to understand is that you cannot simply avoid controversy while also recreating all these images and even stereotypes.
 An orientalist caricature does not stop being an orientalist caricature if you sloppily make him sound like he frolics all day in the Yorkshire Dales.
 This is where Final Fantasy’s 25 year march towards realistic character rendering has taken it – a head on collision with conversations on race and fantasy fiction it is simply not equipped to handle and could have easily avoided.
 This is not to say that Final Fantasy XVI’s race problems are entirely caused by unfortunate priorities resulting in contradictions – the weird Islamo-Irish (?) syncretism of the Iron Crusade is really baffling and I honestly do not know what I can even say about that when the game is so deeply disinterested in portraying anything about them beyond ‘foreign religious fundamentalist barbarians’.
 And of course, I have avoided saying anything in detail about the failures of the central slavery analogy itself, on which I simply am not learned enough to discuss in my view.